 To earn more referrals, you need a strategy.

-With a user base of 467 million members, many of your customers will already have an account on LinkedIn.
+With a user base of more than 750 million members, many of your customers will already have an account on LinkedIn.
 Therefore, the best place to start is by connecting with your customers.
 But, not just with any customer.
 Here, you want to connect with your favorite customers – the customers that you have helped in growing their business.

 Once you connect with them, browse through their connections and find people who you believe would be a good fit for your product or service.
 You can then ask your favorite customer for an introduction.
 This is why it’s important to connect with customers that have seen success by using your product or service.
 Having experienced the good results for themselves, they will be more than willing to refer you and your company to a new connection.

-Once you have had success with this strategy, you can turn to LinkedIn’s Advanced Search.
+Once you have had success with this strategy, you can turn to LinkedIn’s search function.

 Sales is a numbers game, but the more active you are on social media, the more successful you will be.
 In fact, studies show that sales reps with high social network activity achieve 45% more sales opportunities, and are 51% more likely to hit their sales quotas.